segmentstream-com/segmentstream-com.github.io/_docs/ga-datasources/yandex-direct.md

 ## Configuration for advertising agencies

 If you have an advertising agency account the option **Agency** should be enabled in the data source settings.
-This options enables the possibility to import cost data for multiple clients which can be selected using **Client logins** dropdown.
+This option makes it possible to import cost data for multiple clients which can be selected using **Client logins** dropdown.

 Optionally, you can enable **Spend agency points** option.
 Points are transformed into a certain number of requests to the Yandex.Direct API per unit of time.
 If this option is enabled, when requesting the Yandex.Direct API, the points of the agency will be used, and not the advertiser.